manjinder-bittmax/coinmax-docs/index.rst

  **Important notes**
     * You may receive ``PARTIAL_FILLED`` events multiple times
     * ``Error`` field will not be available for ``PARTIAL_FILLED`` and ``FILLED`` orders
-    * Credited and Debited :ref:`CashComponent` may be nil in some events
     * ``ExecutionId`` will be only available for ``PARTIAL_FILLED`` and ``FILLED`` orders

  .. hint:: ``ExecutionId`` + ``ExchangeOrderId`` = ``Unique Trade Identifier``